What is a Process Server?

 “A process server will serve (deliver) legal documents to an individual or defendant involved in a UK court.
 Known as Service Of Process”

-When someone is sent into bankruptcy they must be served an order notifying them of the impending claims and court date.
+When someone in the UK is sent into bankruptcy they must be served an order notifying them of the impending claims and court date.
 Someone is at risk of bankruptcy if they have not paid their bills, or child support, for example.

 The person who filed the notice or the involved courts is responsible for notifying that person.
 A phone call or email is not sufficient, even in this technology-dependent age.